gianfaye/gianfaye-jekyll/bio.md

 ## Skills

-If you are interested to know more about my skills and the tools I use, contact me and I'll send you my resume.
-My current expertise is on front-end development doing mostly markup.
-If you would (and I recommend especially for HR people) read this article: [The Front End Engineering Spectrum- The Three Generic Types of Front End Engineers](http://htmlcssjavascript.com/web/the-front-end-engineering-spectrum-the-three-generic-types-of-front-end-engineers/) I'd be 70% The Creative, 30% The Coder.
+If you are interested to know more about my skills and the tools I use, [contact me](mailto:contact@gianfaye.com).
+My current expertise is on front-end development and UX -- from wireframes to markup and CSS.
+If you would read this article: [The Front End Engineering Spectrum- The Three Generic Types of Front End Engineers](http://htmlcssjavascript.com/web/the-front-end-engineering-spectrum-the-three-generic-types-of-front-end-engineers/) I'd be 70% The Creative, 30% The Coder.

 ## Publications